Milosz-cat/Film-Fiesta/README.md

 Now you can head over to http://127.0.0.1:8000 to test the app.

-To stop the container run:
+To stop the running container press "CTRL+C" or:
 ```
-docker compose down # or CTRL+C
+docker compose down
 ```

 You can create admin account (LOGIN=admin, PASSWORD=admin):